sojubear/sojubear.github.io/_posts/2025-10-03-how-to-tame-your-cursor-ai.md

 ![SPTI](/public/SPTI.png)

-I use a four step process which brings me from a high level concept to a code that is (hopefully) deployable.
+I use a four step process which brings me from a high level concept to a code that is deployable.

 1. **Specify (`/specify`):** This is where I define the "what" and "why."
 I provide a high-level goal, and the AI helps me flesh it out into a `spec.md` file.
 It creates a structured document with sections for `Execution Flow`, `Functional Requirements`, and crucially, certain `Edge Cases`.